plamarque/sphinx-poc/docs/PersonalApplications/Connections/Connections_Introduction.rst

 The **My Connections** page appears.

-    **Note**

-    If there are so many connections, the Show More bar will appear at the page bottom.
+    .. note:: If there are so many connections, the Show More bar will appear at the page bottom.
 Click Show More to see more connections.

 This page consists of the following tabs: